 Method 5 – Be careful with your personal hotspot

 Your iPhone has a feature called the Personal Hotspot that allows you to share your cellular or Wi-Fi data connection with another device, such as a laptop or tablet.
+Our share Internet iPhone tutorial can explain more about it and how it works.

-But if you are on a cellular network and using your Personal Hotspot, then all of the data that is being used, both from your iPhone and that connected device, is counting against your monthly cellular data limit.
+If you are on a cellular network and using your Personal Hotspot, then all of the data that is being used, both from your iPhone and that connected device, is counting against your monthly cellular data limit.

 So if you are doing something that uses a lot of data on that laptop, then you are going to eat through your data at an alarming rate.